 I sent an email to Microsoft security response center (MSRC) asking if they accept exploits that rely on third party applications like Java, they asked me to send the issue for investigation and after an initial report they opened a ticket to investigate the issue.
 They started testing the POC with the steps as the following (screen shot from the original E-mail):

-After creating a file as described in the previous screen shot, once the victim opens the file and moves the mouse the payload will run as shown in the following video (the video from the initial report):
+After creating a file as described in the previous screen shot, once the victim opens the file and moves the mouse the payload will.

 In my side there was no warnings at all for the users about executing of the payload, it simply executes without any warnings and silently giving a reverse shell .
 In their side they said they had a different behavior, they had a message warning the user about the execution of jar file just like the other formats I tested before.